 Be aware, though, that this is no virtual reality tourist attraction, but the actual family crypt of the imperial line: an underground graveyard, albeit one with a rich history attached.

 The Kapuzinergruft is a place of strange contrasts.
 Prepare for disappointment if you expect a musty, dank, dark experience: the crypt contains a series of large, well-lit and airy chambers.
+Cool but not cold, making this one of your best options on hot summer days.

 The bright, clean surroundings do little, however, to counter the starkness of the place, with its bare walls and row upon row of large ornate sarcophagi.

-(If you want a more traditional crypt experience, try the Stephansdom cathedral catacombs, which include a mass grave for plague victims.
-Or the Michaelerkirche crypt tour with its mummies and painted coffins.)
+If you want a more traditional crypt experience, try the Stephansdom cathedral catacombs, which include a mass grave for plague victims.
+Or the Michaelerkirche crypt tour with its mummies and painted coffins.

 Despite the wealth, fame, power (and expensive coffin), all that’s left is a body in a box to be stared at by visitors taking hurried snapshots before moving on to beer and sausages.